illya13/snakebattle/README.md

 - FURY - how close we are to the nearest fury pill
 - FLY - how close we are to the nearest fly pill
 - AVERAGE - average distance to the items
-- STONE_N_FURY - how close we are to the nearest stone in fury mode
+- STONE_N_FURY - how close we are to the nearest stone while we are in fury mode
 - STONE_N_SIZE - how close we are to the nearest stone with our snake size
-- ENEMY_N_FURY - how close we are to the nearest enemy in fury mode
+- ENEMY_N_FURY - how close we are to the nearest enemy while we are in fury mode
 - ENEMY_N_SIZE - how close we are to the nearest enemy with our size and enemy snake's size
+- ESCAPE_FURY - how close we are to the nearest enemy which is in fury
+- ESCAPE_TRAFFIC - how close we are to the enemy bodies in average

 Values distribution:
 ![Feutares](features.png)